CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/storage-unit.md

 # Storage Unit

+In the world of warehouse management, the ability to efficiently handle Storage Units (SUs) is essential for optimizing operations and ensuring accurate tracking.
+These settings ensure that your warehouse operations run smoothly, with better control over item allocation, SU creation, and authorization.

+---

 ![SU](./media/storage-units/storage-unit.png)

-**After scanning an item into new SU, auto return to: Document Details, Quantity** - After scanning an item into New SU, auto return to: Document Details, Quantity - this option allows you to change the window to which the application will go after scanning an item.
+**After scanning an item into new SU, auto return to: Document Details, Quantity** - This option allows you to specify the window the application will return to after scanning an item into a new SU, such as the Document Details or Quantity window.
     <details>
     <summary>Click here to expand</summary>
     <div>